cherub7/Invoice-generator/README.md

 # Invoice-generator

+It's alive! https://cherub7.github.io/Invoice-generator/

 A simple web application to generate invoices.

-It's alive! https://cherub7.github.io/Invoice-generator/
+Features:
+1. Generates invoices
+2. Auto-saves them on the cloud
+3. Export/Import invoices

+More features in development